 The teachers in Year 1 are Sharon Casey (Pine) and Sidra Mir (Chestnut)

-- Please see the attached newsletter for what your child will be learning about in the Spring term
+- Please see the attached newsletter for what your child was learning in the Spring term

 - And here is what they looked at in the Autumn term: Y1 curriculum letter